- A. Matthew Ashley

 - Represented two former officers and directors of a telecommunications company and networking provider in connection with a number of high-profile cases, including shareholder and employee class actions, alleging violations of the securities laws and ERISA claims.
 Settlements were reached in the securities and ERISA class actions in which our clients made no monetary contribution.

-- Represented developer and supplier of gaming technology and its directors and officers in a series of securities class actions following disclosure of a federal government investigation and forfeiture proceedings.
+- Represented a developer and supplier of gaming technology and its directors and officers in a series of securities class actions following disclosure of a federal government investigation and forfeiture proceedings.
 The plaintiffs alleged claims under Section 10(b) and Rule 10b-5.
 After successfully transferring actions originally filed in California to Tulsa, Oklahoma, the firm obtained a dismissal with prejudice of all claims.

 - Represented one of the country's largest cable networks in defense of multiple securities law class actions, shareholder derivative lawsuits and a SEC investigation relating to alleged accounting irregularities.
 A settlement was reached in the matter.

 - Represented a provider of microwave, radio frequency and power solutions for defense, scientific and other applications, and several of its board members in a purported shareholder class action lawsuit, which, among other things, sought to enjoin the company's acquisition in a "going private" transaction.
 The transaction, valued at approximately $525 million, was not enjoined.